 It’s natural that pricing artwork is a tricky subject for artists.
 After all, artists are busy being artists, not business people.
 But in order to sustain life as an artist, a basic level of business understanding is prudent.
-Confusion around pricing artwork — initial rates and increases – can be contributed to a lack of confidence in understanding what’s fair.
+Confusion around pricing artwork — initial rates and increases – can be attributed to a lack of confidence in understanding what’s fair.
 How do you know where you are on the grander scale?
 How do you know when it’s time to increase your prices?
 And how much should you bump them up to?

 Borbay stresses the fact that he didn’t become a full-time artist until he was 28 years old and had already worked a handful of full-time jobs in business development, advertising, and licensing.
 He attributes the Contemporary Art Pricing chart’s creation and his ability to steadily increase his rates to the real-world knowledge he attained while working toward his dream of being a full-time artist.
 He reiterates how important it is to think about running your art business like a brand – it’s crucial to growing your income and being able to set higher list prices.
 The more you understand your work’s financial value and its place within the industry, the more clear and candid language you’ll have at your disposal, and the easier your conversations with potential collectors will go.

 The Contemporary Art Pricing chart has ten levels.
 The entry-level Apple starts at $50 and ends at $500.
 The middle-level Cobalt starts at $3,000 and ends at $7,000.
 And the top-level Amber is $50,000+.
 Each level offers enough nuance and range to hold variant price points.
-The system is free to anyone to use and implement.
-For Borbay, the ability to use the Contemporary Art Pricing chart in the beginning stages of pricing conversations, allows artists to be frank and flexible and gives collectors space to understand what options are available.
+The system is free for anyone to use and implement.
+For Borbay, the ability to use the Contemporary Art Pricing chart in the beginning stages of pricing conversations allows artists to be frank and flexible and gives collectors space to understand what options are available.

 Pricing Artwork to Increase Its Value

-Pricing artwork is only half the battle.
-Then comes increasing its value.
 An artist’s ability to move up the scale is just as important to the artist’s income as it is to the collector’s art value.
 Depending on what camp you’re in, someone is either buying art for the love or the business of it.
 Like it or not, the business of art is what the industry’s all about, so if you’re not making work that increases in value over time, your buyers may not end up being regular collectors.
 And collectors, Borbay explains, are your lifeblood.

 So how do you effectively increase your pricing without alienating anyone?
 Borbay suggests having a regular increase cycle.
 For him, January is the perfect time to reset the scale for a new year.
 And by resetting the scale, we’re not talking about jumping from $500 to $5,000 because you’re feeling confident.
 A gradual and steady increase is the way to go.
 The pain you’ll feel if one collector runs into another in an elevator and learns she paid $4,500 more than someone who bought a similar piece months ago will be unpleasant at best.
 To that end, Borbay recommends picturing that very scene play in your mind as you adjust pricing.

 Aside from moderate increases year after year, Borbay reiterates the importance of treating your existing collectors like gold.
-Use a newsletter to communicate your upcoming increases to them and allow them an advance opportunity to acquire existing pieces at the current, lower rate.
+Use a newsletter to communicate your upcoming increases to them and allow them an advanced opportunity to acquire existing pieces at the current, lower rate.
 For example, if Borbay has a show coming up in June, he’ll mention its results in a post-show email newsletter in July.
 There, he’ll also give notice that prices will increase during Winter and that there are still a few pieces left at current prices.

 Since Borbay came up with the Contemporary Art Pricing chart in 2012, he hasn’t stopped thinking about ways to help artists sustain their careers.
 To him, seeing artists hop into art for six months and then out because of financial burdens is painful.
 That’s why he’s currently working on a new system, a system based upon a recruiting structure wherein high-dollar patrons can support artists ongoing.
 The goal?
 To help artists sustain themselves and avoid having the classic feast or famine routine that kills a good portion of potential creative thinkers.